 Maine Coons are known to have masses of personality and for their playful temperament.
 These cats are not fully grown until about four, but the playfulness goes on even past that age.
 One of their most unusual characteristics is that they love having fun or cooling down in the water, and some owners say they have even seen their cats sleeping in their water dishes!

-These cats are sociable and love being together with their owners, and some can even be trained to go for walks with a harness and lead, like dogs.
+These cats are friendly and love being together with their owners, and some can even be trained to go for walks with a harness and lead, like dogs.
 However, they are not known as lap cats and do have an independent streak.
 They do not climb as much as some other cat breeds, but they are great hunters, stemming from their history as farm cats, and enjoy chasing toys on the floor.

 Care of Maine Coon Cat

-When buying a new kitten, it is important to make sure that it is in good health and check on the breeder's record, as there can be some hereditary health problems, such as bone and joint or heart problems, with these normally hardy cats.
+When buying a new kitten, it is important to ensure it is in good health and check on the breeder's record, as there can be some hereditary health problems, such as bone and joint or heart problems, with these normally hardy cats.

 As long-haired cats, Maine Coons need regular grooming with a wide comb or brush to avoid their fur becoming matted, although this isn't nearly as demanding as some other breeds, such as Persians.
 They also need good quality food to suit their larger size, space to play and have fun, and a plentiful supply of water.
 Taking on one of these giants isn't a decision to take lightly, but it is very rewarding to become a Maine Coon parent.